 Section Project title and ID [related Fast Track] Location/ PEA/ Duration 1.
 Total cost 2.
 Major source of financing 3.
 Co-financing Agency/donor 4.
-Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.6 Empowering women in Brazilian coffee cooperatives to improve coffee quality Location: Brazil PEA: IWCA Brazil Duration: 6 months 1.
-U\$\$50,000 2.
-U\$\$45,000 3.
-U\$\$5,000 4.
-U\$\$0 Proposal: PJ-45/13 VSS comments: PJ-47/13 product they produce and how they can 3.7 Financial mechanisms for sustainable coffee in Colombia and Honduras Location: Colombia and Honduras PEA: UNDP GCF Duration: 2 years 1.
-U\$\$4,900,850 2.
-U\$\$1,500,000 3.
-U\$\$3,000,000 GEF Grant implemented through UNDP in Colombia and Honduras 4.
-U\$\$400,850 Proposal: PJ-23/12 VSS comments: PJ-21/12 The main goal of this project is to increase income of small-scale coffee farmers through productive practices that help maintain ecosystems.
+Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.3 Promoting coffee sustainability through increases in productivity, with particular focus on the participation of young people and women in Cameroon and the Central African Republic Location: Cameroon and Central African Republic PEA: IACO Duration: 5 years 1.
+U\$\$5,070,600 2.
+U\$\$4,120,600 3.
+U\$\$0 4.
+U\$\$950,000 Proposal: WP-Board 1061/10 PJ-36/12 Rev. 1 VSC comments: EB-3973/10 PJ-38/12 PJ-47/13 1 5 ICO VSS: Sep 2012 and Feb 2013 ICO ICC: Mar 2013

-Section SECTION I Project title and ID [related Fast Track] /: PROJECTS - CONCLUDED Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 4.1 Building capacity in coffee certification and verification for specialty coffee farmers in AFCA countries CFC/ICO/45 Location: Burundi, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe PEA: AFCA (formerly EAFCA) Duration: 5 years (02/10 - 11/14) Concluded: Nov 2014 1.
+Section SECTION I Project title and ID [related Fast Track] V: PROJECTS - CONCLUDED Location/ PEA/ Duration 1.
+Total cost 2.
+Major source of financing 3.
+Co-financing Agency/donor 4.
+Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 4.1 Building capacity in coffee certification and verification for specialty coffee farmers in AFCA countries CFC/ICO/45 Location: Burundi, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe PEA: AFCA (formerly EAFCA) Duration: 5 years (02/10 - 11/14) Concluded: Nov 2014 1.
 US\$4,600,727 2.
 US\$2,000,000 3.
 US\$1,500,000 4.
 US\$995,725 Proposal: WP-Board 1023/07 and Add.
 1 VSC comments: EB-3923/07 See also Project 4.25: [CFC/ICO/29FT] Progress reports: PJ-8/11 (Annex VII) PJ-13/11 (Annex IV) PJ-29/12 (Annex IV) PJ-39/12 (Annex IV) PJ-48/13 (Annex II) PJ-54/13 (Annex III) PJ-69/14 (Annex III) PJ-80/14 (Annex III) Executive Summary of the final report: PJ-87/15 (Annex II) This proposal originated as the result of a study on 'Setting up a fine coffee certification programme in Eastern Africa' financed by the CFC in 2005 (see 4.25).
-The overall goal of the project is to build capacity in coffee certification and verification in Eastern Africa by creating a regional centre for certification and an outreach programme to ensure the active participation of producer groups. ·
+The overall goal of the project is to build capacity in coffee certification and verification in Eastern Africa by creating a regional centre for certification and an outreach programme to ensure the active participation of producer groups.
+ICO ICC: May 2007 CFC CC: Jan 2009 CFC EB: Apr 2009 Follow-up: The launch workshop took place on 12 Feb 2010 in Mombasa, Kenya followed by a conference on coffee certification in Jun 2010 in Nairobi with the participation of all certification standard owners including Utz Certified, Organic, Starbucks, Rainforest Alliance, Fairtrade Labelling Organization (FLO) and 4C Association.
+The implementation of project activities is being done in nine participating countries of the Eastern African region.
+A supervision mission took place in Feb 2014 in Burundi to review the remaining activities including the finalization of the IT portal and farmer training in different countries.
+The project closing workshop took place in Nov 2014 in Nairobi.
+A representative of the PEA reported to the Projects Committee in Sep 2014 on the main achievement of the project.
+The project concluded in Nov 2014.
+An Executive Summary of the final report was circulated in Mar 2015 and a full report is available from the Secretariat upon request.
+Moreover, the project main results and reports are available on the AFCA website: www.eafca.org.